Severe combined immunodeficiency: Diagnosis

 Early diagnosis of SCID is usually difficult due to the need for advanced screening techniques.
 Several symptoms may indicate a possibility of SCID in a child, such as a family history of infant death, chronic coughs, hyperinflated lungs, and persistent infections.
 A full blood lymphocyte count is often considered a reliable manner of diagnosing SCID, but higher lymphocyte counts in childhood may influence results.
 Clinical diagnosis based on genetic defects is also a possible diagnostic procedure that has been implemented in the UK.

 Some SCID can be detected by sequencing fetal DNA if a known history of the disease exists.
 Otherwise, SCID is not diagnosed until about six months of age, usually indicated by recurrent infections.
-The delay in detection is because newborns carry their mother's antibodies for the first few weeks of life and SCID babies look normal.
+The delay in detection is because newborns carry their mothers' antibodies for the first few weeks of life and SCID babies look normal.